 - Self-reported positive changes in thoughts, feelings, and behaviors

 - Reductions in alcohol and drug use and substance-related criminal behavior

 To date, Next STEPS has consistently exceeded the Department of Probation’s enrollment milestones, with 95% average group attendance and two-thirds of all intakes in the voluntary program either successfully completing services or remaining active.

 CNUS and H.O.L.L.A! joined in strategic partnership to incubate and grow HOLLA’s feature youth leadership development programs, Nat Turner Youth Leadership and Youth Organizing Collective.
 Youth who graduate from Next Steps are eligible to apply for HOLLA’s Nat Turner Youth Leadership Training program.
-H.O.L.L.A! runs the Nat Turner Revolutionary Leadership Program, a six-month political education, skill-building, resource connecting and training program.
-They also runs the Youth Organizing Collective, a collective of young people ages 15-25 who come from diverse backgrounds, but are all pushed out of mainstream institutions.
+H.O.L.L.A! runs the Nat Turner Revolutionary Leadership Program, a six-month political education, skill-building, resource-connecting and training program.
+They also run the Youth Organizing Collective, a collective of young people (ages 15-25) from diverse backgrounds, who have all been pushed out of mainstream institutions.
 Their youth build community and create safer spaces for each other while engaging in political education and community organizing.

-NuLeaders Apprenticeship represents the next stage in leadership development where young people who have been through our other programs have the opportunity to apply what they have learned to an apprenticeship at CNUS.
+NuLeaders Apprenticeship is the next stage in leadership development, where young people who have been through our other programs have the opportunity to apply what they have learned to an apprenticeship at CNUS.

-For a period of 18 months, NuLeaders apprentices become full-time youth organizers-in-training with us and identify a specific project or program they want to intensively focus on.
-They take leadership on this project and engage deeply with us, other youth and the community.
+For 18 months, NuLeaders apprentices become full-time youth organizers-in-training with us, working intensively on a specific project or program that interests them.
+As they take leadership on this project, they engage deeply with us, other youth and the community.